Ligase: Nomenclature

-The common names of ligases often include the word "ligase", such as DNA ligase, an enzyme commonly used in molecular biology laboratories to join together DNA fragments.
-Other common names for ligases include the word "synthetase", because they are used to synthesize new molecules.
+The naming of ligases is inconsistent and so these enzymes are commonly known by several different names.
+Generally, the common names of ligases include the word "ligase", such as in DNA ligase, an enzyme commonly used in molecular biology laboratories to join together DNA fragments.
+However, many common names use the term "synthetase" or "synthase" instead, because they are used to synthesize new molecules.
+There are also some ligases that use the name "carboxylase" to indicate that the enzyme specifically catalyzes a carboxylation reaction.